Rian8337/Alice/README.md

 # Alice
 A Discord bot made for osu!droid and Malody.

-Based on [Elaina](https://github.com/NeroYuki/Elaina) by NeroYuki with a few additions.
+Based on [Elaina](https://github.com/NeroYuki/Elaina) by NeroYuki with a few additions and changes.